What engineering leaders need to know about self-learning models

 The benefits of creating a digital replica of a product using real-time data, and applying self-learning models to it are significant.

-It is now possible to incorporate learnings (utilizing your data lake or data warehouse) from previous designs to create better, more efficient products for the future under mounting time-to-market pressure.
+It is now possible to incorporate learnings (utilising your data lake or data warehouse) from previous designs to create better, more efficient products for the future under mounting time-to-market pressure.

 “… VW Group has about 10,000 engineers, but only a few hundred programmers.
 You need people…, who can work in cloud computing and who are proficient with artificial intelligence”